byrokrat/accounting/README.md

 ]);
 ```

-To render templates need an account plan, a set of accounts.
+Create an account plan, a set of accounts.

 <!--
     @example accounts